 How long does it take to train a dog?

-Golden Ears' Hearing Dog Training is a 1 to 2 year program.
+Golden Ears' Hearing Dog Training is a 2 year program.
+Please do not apply if you are not willing to commit to a full 2 years.
 Sixty (60) hours of in class training is required.
 This can depend on the level of skills the dog and partner have accomplished and the training the dog and their human partner need to have to complete qualifications.
 The team is evaluated periodically through the training period.